-WisDOT Test Method for PWL QMP Density Measurements for Main Production
+WisDOT Test Method for HMA PWL QMP Density Measurements for Main Production

 For nuclear density testing of the pavement beyond the test strip, QC tests will be completed at three locations per sublot, with a sublot defined as 1500 lane feet.
-The three locations will represent the outside, middle, and inside of the paving lane (i.e., the lane width will be divided into thirds as shown by the dashed longitudinal lines in Figure 3 and random numbers will be used to identify the specific transverse location within each third in accordance with CMM 8-15).
+The three locations will represent the outside, middle, and inside of the paving lane (i.e., the lane width will be divided into thirds as shown by the dashed longitudinal lines in Figure 3 and random numbers will be used to identify the specific transverse location within each third according to CMM 8-15).
 Longitudinal locations within each sublot shall be determined with 3 independent random numbers.
-Each location will be measured with two one-minute gauge readings oriented 180 degrees from one another, in the same footprint as detailed above.
-Each location will be the average of the two readings.
-Multiple locations are not to be averaged together.
-QV nuclear testing will consist of randomly selected location per sublot.
+The PWL Density measurements do not include the shoulder and other appurtenances.
+Such areas are tested by the department and are not eligible for density incentive.
+Each location will be measured with two one-minute gauge readings oriented 180 degrees from one another, in the same footprint as detailed in Figure 2 above.
+Each location requires a minimum of two readings per gauge.
+QV nuclear testing will consist of one randomly selected location per sublot.
 The QV is also comprised of two one-minute readings.
 This is depicted as follows, with QC test locations shown as solid lines and QV as dashed.